Mark-charles/Excon-Dashboard/README.md

 ## Persistence

-Session state (exercise info, timer, injects, resources) persists to `localStorage`.
+Session state (exercise info, timer, injects, resources, activity) persists to `localStorage`.
 A restore banner appears on load if a previous session is found.
-Use Export/Import Session buttons on the Dashboard to backup or load JSON.
+Use the Dashboard Admin panel (bottom of the page) to Export/Import Exercise JSON, Export Logs, export a PDF Report, or Reset the Dashboard.

 ## How To Test